magali17/ENVH556_2024/README.md

 ### 3.2.
 Download the Data

-The corresponding datasets can be found at the following locations:
+The corresponding datasets can be found at the following locations.
+The scripts automatically download these.
+Alternatively, you can manually download them and place them in the correct directories.

 -   [Seattle mobile monitoring campaign](https://zenodo.org/records/13761282)
 -   --\> TO DO: ADD OTHERS